 From field and thicket as the year goes by;

-Throughout ‘Pity Me Not Because the Light of Day’, the speaker compares love to nature, which begins in the first quatrain.
-The speaker makes a request to her reader, who may also be her former lover, to not pity her.
-She writes, “Pity me not because the light of day/At close of day no longer walks the sky…” Here she also begins an extended metaphor, comparing love to the ever-changing aspects of nature.
+Throughout ‘Pity Me Not Because the Light of Day,’ the speaker compares love to nature, which begins in the first quatrain.
+The speaker makes a request to her reader, who may also be her former lover, not to pity her.
+She writes, “Pity me not because the light of day/At the close of day no longer walks the sky…” Here, she also begins an extended metaphor, comparing love to the ever-changing aspects of nature.
 In these first two lines, she asks that she is not pitied because the day closes into the night.
 She is also asking that she not be pitied because the light of love has also been extinguished.
 Lines three and four continues using the extended metaphor, entreating that she should not be pitied because beauty fades in the fields over time.
 So, too, does love.

 Pity me not the waning of the moon,

 Nor that the ebbing tide goes out to sea,

 Nor that a man’s desire is hushed so soon,

 And you no longer look with love on me.

 By the second quatrain, it is evident that Millay is utilizing repetition with the phrase “Pity me not,” and just as she begins the first quatrain of her poem, so begins the second.
 She writes, “Pity me not the waning of the moon,/Nor the ebbing tide goes out to sea…”Again, she is asking that she should not be pitied because the moon is not as bright or as big as it had been, just the like the love she and her lover had experienced.
 In the next two lines, Millay shifts to speak directly to and about her lost love.
 This is now where it becomes evident that the speaker is talking directly to her former lover since she uses the pronoun “you.”
 She does not want her lover to pity her because of the desire and love her partner once felt for her as fled, and she explicitly tells her lover not to pity her for no longer loves her.

 This have I known always: Love is no more